minjung-mj-kim/project/fake_news/README.md

     3. Not valuable

         1. Not impactful/important socially
-        2. Not a rare event
+        2. Not a story around the target reader
-        3. Nothing to do with the area where news provider cover

 2. Tone

     1. Doesn't sounds professional

-        1. Contain slangs
+        1. Contain improper words
         2. Vocabularies are not specific

     2. Hateful